Shakespeare Bulletin special issue: Eco-Shakespeare in Performance

 Counters anthropocentric epistemologies by positing the agency of non-living matter.
 The book’s political aim is to reframe an ethical engagement with the more-than-human world in which the vitality of all things living and not complicates the assumption of their otherness and disposability.

 Clark, Timothy.
 Ecocriticism on the Edge: The Anthropocene as a Threshold Concept.
-Bloomsbury, 2015.
+2015.

 Using the eponymous prism conceit, each chapter of this book discusses an underacknowledged aspect of ecology beyond “green” (beyond biology).
 This includes examinations of the ecologies of death, decomposition, metals, cold, and radiation, but also of concepts such as queerness, nihilism, the sublime, and unnaturalness.